Tommy Ring: Club career

 Ring was born in Glasgow and is best known for his time with Clyde, during which he won the Scottish Cup in 1954–55 and also in 1957–58.
 Ring scored the winning goal in the 1955 Scottish Cup Final replay versus Celtic.

 He started out as a promising junior player with Ashfield.
 After he represented an RAF XI against Blackpool Reserves, an opposition scout tried to recruit him.
 He'd already joined the Bullywee, but that scout turned out to be ex Clyde captain Danny Blair.

 Clyde also won the Division Two title twice in 1951–52 and 1956–57.
 He scored 178 goals in 384 appearances for the club in national competitions.

 Ring was transferred to Everton in January 1960 for £12,000.
 He made a significant contribution for the Toffees in the 1960–61 season; many headlines were written concerning him, such as 'Blues could just Ring for service'.

-Ring departed Goodison Park after a broken leg injury in November 1961 and then signed for Barnsley.
-He returned to Scotland in 1963 to sign for Aberdeen for a short spell before ending his career with further brief spells at Fraserburgh in the Highland League and then Stevenage Town in the Southern League.
+Ring departed Goodison Park after a broken leg injury November 1961 and then signed for Barnsley.

+He returned to Scotland in early 1963 to sign for Aberdeen FC for only a three month spell, and playing just two first team games, before ending his career with further brief spells, signing for Fraserburgh FC in July 1963 in the Scottish Highland Football League, and then for Stevenage Town FC in 1964, in the Southern League.